Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Non-classical sets

 \begin{Convention} \end{Convention}

 \p The use of the strong implication means that $x^!$ is the set of all $y$ for which $\varphi(y)$ is {\it true}, and $x^?$ is the set of all $y$ for which $ \varphi(y)$ is {\it not false}.

-Notably, our theory does not, and does not attempt to, satisfy {\it full comprehension} or avoid Russell's paradox.
-In fact, the same proof as usual shows that $R := \{x : \lnot (x \in x)\}$ is a proper class and not a set.
+Now it should be clear why the system under consideration cannot avoid Russell's paradox, since $R := \{x : \lnot (x \in x)\}$ cannot be a set by the usual argument.
 Likewise, the universe of all sets does not form a set.

 A last point of subtlety should be discussed: how do we understand notation such as $\{u\}$, for a set $u$?
 One might initially assume that this is $\{y : y = u\}$ (referring to Convention \ref{conny}).
 However, a closer look reveals the following: if $\{y : y = u\}$ is a set, then we would like its $?$-extension to also be a set.
 However, a bit of work following the definitions shows that this $?$-extension would be the collection of all sets $a$ such that $a^! \subseteq u^?$ and $u^! \subseteq a^?$.
 Since there is no upper bound on $a^?$, it would seem (following classical intuition) that there are class-many sets $a$ satisfying this condition, meaning that the ?-extension of this set is, in fact, a proper class.\footnote{We will provide a proper proof of this result in Lemma \ref{properclass}}